 To be eligible for this course, students must:

-- provide a Working with Children Check (only if required by the workplace);
+- Provide a Working with Children Check in NSW or equivalent as per state requirement (only if required by the workplace) – see more;

-- have access to a computer with an internet connection, and
+- Must have access to a computer/laptop/tablet/smartphone device with up to date software and a stable internet connection, and

 Assessment methods may include but are not limited to:

-- Short answers, projects, reports, work placement assessments, demo / role-play
+- Short answers, projects, reports, demo / role-play, portfolio.

 Students will be provided the following support services:

 - Assessment support